 Founded in 1976, the National Association of State Chief Administrators (NASCA), is a nonprofit, 501(c)3 association representing state chief administrators - public officials in charge of departments that provide support services to other state agencies.
 NASCA provides a forum to exchange information and learn new ideas from each other and private partners.

 NASCA offers many benefits to members, including its annual Institute on Management and Leadership, webinars on a wide range of topics, and networking information for both the public and private sectors.
 The organization continues its impressive growth with exciting events planned for 2016.

-NASCA’s Mission is to help state chief administrators and their trams strategically transform state government operations through the power of shared knowledge and thought leadership.
+NASCA’s mission is to help state chief administrators and their teams strategically transform state government operations through the power of shared knowledge and thought leadership.